sveljko/lockstrap/README.md

-If you keep the data private, then you may use something like a tuple, but that doesn't generate the symbol names, so you would use different (and rather ugly) syntax.
+If you keep the data private, then you may use something like a tuple, but that doesn't generate the symbol names, so you would use different (and rather ugly) syntax to access the data.
 There are other tricks to be done here, but all with the same "tuple" problem.

 C++11 makes the implementation and usage a lot easier, with variable arguments macros and decltype.
 Actually, with C++14, you can use 'auto' instead of 'decltype(ME::x)' when declaring the "forwarding functions" in the "simple" implementation.

+### C++03

 One could do similar stuff in C++03, but would have to re-declare the types of all data (and call the macro "version" with the right number